purescript-contrib/purescript-optparse/README.md

 ### Disambiguation

-It is possible to configure optparse-applicative to perform automatic disambiguation of prefixes of long options.
+It is possible to configure purescript-optparse to perform automatic disambiguation of prefixes of long options.
 For example, given a program `foo` with options `--filename` and `--filler`, typing